21 July, 2025

 • Service Level Goal: 80% in 20 seconds

-Plugging these into an Erlang C calculator gives you the base staffing; the number of agents actively handling calls, assuming perfect availability.
+Plugging these into an Erlang C calculator gives you the minimum number of agents needed to meet your service level under perfect availability — meaning no breaks, no meetings, no absences, and no multi-tasking.

 If your shrinkage is 30%, you’ll need to increase your base staffing: